People with epilepsy living their lives to full potential

 - Offer epilepsy services for ease of referral thus reducing the distance and cost of travel for patients and carers.

-- Standardize epilepsy health care practices across the country.
+- Standardise epilepsy health care practices across the country.

 To strengthen KAWE’s resource base in order that it may deliver cutting edge intergrated health education and care services for people with epilepsy such that they are effective and sustainable.
 KAWE invests in Board and staff capacity building to continuously improve organisation performance and diversify resource base for sustainability of program activities.